apache/mina-sshd/README.md

 In order to be able to read `authorized_keys` files that may contain _OpenPGP_ keys references, one needs to register the relevant `PublicKeyEntryDataResolver`-s.
 This is done by calling `PGPPublicKeyEntryDataResolver#registerDefaultKeyEntryDataResolvers` once during the _main_ code setup.
-This will enable the code to read authorized keys entries having the format specified in the [OpenSSH PGP configuration](https://www.red-bean.com/~nemo/openssh-gpg/):
+This will enable the code to safely read authorized keys entries having the format specified in the [OpenSSH PGP configuration](https://www.red-bean.com/~nemo/openssh-gpg/):

 ```